alvarogois/dc-devmode-plugin/README.md

 Simple WordPress plugin that disables some plugins from being activated in a development environment.

-It's totally based on Dave Clement's tutorial on [Do it with WP](https://www.doitwithwp.com/deactivate-certain-plugins-development-servers/).
+It's totally based on Dave Clements' tutorial on [Do it with WP](https://www.doitwithwp.com/deactivate-certain-plugins-development-servers/).

 Installation
 ------------